 Once the student has completed their comprehensive exam, they should prepare a scholarly, polished 1-2 page summary of the research topic, including the method of study, materials, any equipment that might be used, and an estimated time frame to complete the process, must be attached to the RTAF.
 The abstract (summary) should be an accurate, clear representation of the proposed study-an extended abstract of the proposal-that includes the nature and scope of the issue, a succinct summary of the literature, and the proposed method of study.
 It will be reviewed for approval by the program coordinator, the dean of the College of Humanities and Social Sciences, and the key administrators in the graduate school; therefore it should be well-written, scholarly, fully referenced, and free of grammatical and spelling errors.
 The student should always have their dissertation chair review their summary before submission.
-Once the student has had their summary reviewed by their dissertation chair, and if the student has questions about the quality of his/her three page summary, we recommend he/she email an advance copy to the program coordinator who can provide additional feedback (if needed) prior to the official submission.
-You may begin writing the thesis or dissertation after you receive written notice approving the research topic from the Assistant Dean for Research.
+Once the student has had their summary reviewed by their dissertation chair, and if the student has questions about the quality of his/her summary, we recommend emailing an advanced copy to the program coordinator who can provide additional feedback prior to the official submission.